saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | INTEGER |</small></p>

 Specifies wait time (in milliseconds) for fetch/XHR requests.
 If TestCafe receives no response within the specified period, it throws an error.
-See [Testcafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#ajaxrequesttimeout).
+See [TestCafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#ajaxrequesttimeout).

 ```yaml
   ajaxRequestTimeout: 40000